solilius/confessbook/README.md

 <br/>

-## Routes
+## How To Use

-### Save a Confession
+### Save Confession
 `http://your-app.domain` + `/`
 This is the route your confessors will access to send their confessions.
 (it's compatible with both desktop and mobile browsers.)

-### Login Page
+### Manage Confessions
 `http://your-app.domain` + `/login`
-You will be moved here automaticlly if you try to go to `/manager` without a token saved in your cookie and only after the authentication you will be rediredted there.
+You will be moved here automaticlly if you try to go to `/manager` and only after the authentication you will be rediredted there.

 ### Manage Confessions
 `http://your-app.domain` + `/manager` + `/main`
-Here you can view all the pending confessions. click on a confession to expend and reveal it all. you can edit and add a comment before posting it, or delete it (which will move it to the archive)
+Here you can view all the pending confessions click one one to expend and reviel all the confession. you can edit it and add a comment before posting it. or delete it which will move it to the archive

 ### Archive
 `http://your-app.domain` + `/manager` + `/archive`
-Here you can view all the archived confessions and restore them. you can see when they were created/posted/deleted and by who. there is a toggle on the top left to filter only the none-posted confession.
+Here you can view all the archived confessions, and restore them. you can see when they were created and posted/deleted and by who. there is a toggle on the top left to filter only the none-posted confession.

-### Schedulers
+### Schedualers
 `http://your-app.domain` + `/manager` + `/scheduler`
 in development atm.